Kavex/GameDev-Resources/README.md

 * [Farseer](http://farseerphysics.codeplex.com) - a collision detection system with realistic physics responses.
 * [FlashPunk](http://useflashpunk.net/) - free ActionScript 3 library designed for developing 2D Flash games.
 * [Flixel](http://flixel.org/index.html) - an open source game-making written in ActionScript3. :o2:
-* [GameMaker](http://www.yoyogames.com/studio) - GameMaker accommodates the creation of cross-platform video games using drag and drop or a scripting language known as Game Maker Language, which can be used to develop more advanced games that could not be created just by using the drag and drop features. :grey_exclamation:
+* [GameMaker](http://www.yoyogames.com/studio) - GameMaker accommodates the creation of cross-platform video games using drag and drop or a scripting language known as Game Maker Language, which can be used to develop more advanced games that could not be created just by using the drag and drop features. :triangular_flag_on_post:
 * [GameSalad](https://gamesalad.com/) - Game Creation Engine for Mac and Windows.
 * [Gideros](http://giderosmobile.com/) - A Cross-Platform framework to create Mobile Apps and games for iOS, Android using Lua programming language.
 * [HaxeFlixel](http://haxeflixel.com/) - Create cross-platform games easier and free.